Saturday, March 3, 2018

 THIRTY-FIVE is the

-Highest number of nominations earned by a woman in any category belongs to costume designer Edith Head.
+Highest number of nominations earned by a woman in any category and belongs to costume designer Edith Head.
 She won eight statuettes throughout her career.

 FORTY-FIVE is the